brunoalvarez89/brunoalvarez89.github.io-blog/about/index.md

 This site was created with the intent of sharing my walkabouts on math and code.
 Its name tries to capture the sense of wander I get when researching interesting subjects (also codewanderer.com was already registered :P).

+See you around!

+# Contact info
 You can download my CV here.
-My Google Scholar can be found here.
+My Google Scholar profile can be found here.
 Also, Feel free to connect with me on Linkedin and ResearchGate.